AdobeDocs/marketo.en/help/marketo/getting-started/setup-steps.md

    >
    >Only people who have logged in to the Marketo Community appear in the list.
 If you cannot find the person, make sure they log in to the Community first.

-1. Customize Your Landing Page URLs with a CNAME
+## Customize Your Landing Page URLs with a CNAME {#customize-your-landing-page-urls-with-a-cname}

    >[!NOTE]
    >